James M. Wayne: U.S. Supreme Court

 While Wayne served his time as an associate justice he heard many cases about slavery, tax, and reform.
-A "Jacksonian", Wayne agreed with President Jackson on the ideals of deepening rivers and harbors, but disagreed on the expansions of highways and canals.
+A Jacksonian, Wayne agreed with President Jackson on the ideals of deepening rivers and harbors, but disagreed on the expansions of highways and canals.
 Wayne also agreed with Jackson on the Indian Removal Act and believed that the land that used to belong to the Indians would belong to the state.
-The fact that Wayne refused to accept the Indians as an independent nation and forced them to move west, made him appealing to Georgians.
-Wayne was a Unionist, and against the formation of the Confederate States of America, which was shocking because he was from the state of Georgia.
+The fact that Wayne refused to accept the Indians as an independent nation and forced them to move west made him appealing to Georgians.
+Wayne was a Southern Unionist, and against the formation of the Confederate States of America, despite the fact that he was from the state of Georgia.
 As a Unionist in a southern state, Wayne took a careful approach on the ideals of nullification and consolidation.

 While Justice Wayne himself remained loyal to the Union, his son Henry C. Wayne served as a general in the Confederate Army.